lkarjun/data-science-from-scratch/19 DeepLearning/readme.md

         * Initialization of weights from Uniform, standard normal distribution, Xavier inintailization.

+    # Drop out neuron

+        * Neural network are prone to overfiting to their training data.
+To tackle this we randomly turn off neurons ( that is replace its output with 0 ) with some fixed probability.
+        * Drop out ratio 0 < p < 1

     # The Neuron

         * inputs ===> Neuron ===> Output signal